 We can specify the entire past (but not a moment in the past):

 I’ve seen that before.
-She has done that in the past.
+She has seen that in the past.
 They have met many times.
-I have visited Brasil severaltimes (a few times).
+I have visited Brazil several times (a few times).
 They have come here 3 times.
 We have never met.
 Have you ever met?
 She has always thought that this is likely to be a good start (this is a good example).
 I haven’t done it in my whole life.
 He hasn’t done it so far / yet, until now (in the entire past up to now).

 I haven’t seen such an interesting movie in the last 10 years